Ranchlands Collective Summit

 The Program

-Mornings might begin with coffee by the fire or a walk to the bird banding station at dawn, where migration meets science in real time.
-Days are filled with choices: join a grazing panel with apprentices, take part in hands-on workshops exploring water systems or creative approaches to land stewardship, or head out on horseback to explore the landscape alongside our crew.
-Hike quiet trails, cast a line in the river, or simply relax with a book and take in the wide-open views.
-There’s space to talk—around tables, on walks, in circles designed for deep conversation and collaborative dreaming.
-We’ll come together to imagine the future of ranching and conservation, exchanging ideas, building partnerships, and shaping what’s next for The Collective.
-In the evenings, we gather for long-table meals, music, and celebration beneath the stars.
+Join a grazing panel with apprentices, take part in hands-on workshops exploring water systems or creative approaches to land stewardship, or head out on horseback to explore the landscape.
+Hike quiet trails, fish for trout in the creek, or simply relax with a book and take in the wide-open views.
+There’s space to talk: around tables, on walks, and in circles designed for deep conversation.

 Sample Itinerary